Breastfeeding in Public: An Insider’s Look into the Controversy

 If you spend time online, you’ve seen the stories.
 Moms asked to cover up or stop breastfeeding in public as to not offend people around them.
 While health experts and most of society agree “breast is best” when it comes to feeding your baby, how did where the baby eats become so controversial?

 We talked to three current or former nursing moms to get their take on the issue.

-• “I’m much more comfortable doing it if I’m at a kid friendly place like the park or zoo.
-I’m hesitant at restaurants where the ages of people are more diverse because I feel judgement.”
+- “I’m much more comfortable doing it if I’m at a kid friendly place like the park or zoo.
+I’m hesitant at restaurants where the ages of people are more diverse because I feel judgment.”

 Springfield-area resident Kara Kincaid is nursing baby No. 3: sweet, little 6-week-old Mya.
 While she generally tried to avoid nursing in public with her first two, she now finds herself in a different position.